LiteLLM AI Gateway Collectors

 - Follow the policy link to view the policy details.

-- Copy credentials to use in the deployed collector for authentication and authorization with AIDR APIs.
+- Copy credentials from the Config tab to use in the deployed collector for authentication and authorization with AIDR APIs.

 - View installation instructions for the collector type.